 The LongLife motor offers up to 50% more torque with a 20% higher overload capacity, so you can race through material removal with speed.

-It includes a dead-man switch so you don’t have to worry about safety if a hand slips or you lose your grip on the grinder.
-It’s also got an S-automatic safety slip clutch to ensure that you shouldn’t need to use the dead-man switch.
+It includes a dead-man switch, so you don’t have to worry about safety if a hand slips or you lose your grip on the grinder.
+It also has an S-automatic safety slip clutch to ensure you don’t need to use the dead-man switch.

-This safety clutch will let you keep control of the accessory even if it ends up jamming, so you don’t experience dangerous kickbacks.
+This safety clutch will let you keep control of the accessory even if it jammed, so you don’t experience dangerous kickbacks.

-Overall, I’ve found the Metabo WP9-115 Angle Grinder has an easy-to-use paddle switch for a quick on and off and works great for everyday situations, so click here to buy it now.
+Overall, the Metabo WP9-115 Angle Grinder has an easy-to-use paddle switch for a quick on and off and works great for everyday situations, so click here to buy it now.

-If you need a grinder that can cut through metal as easily as it prepares it, then check out the Dewalt DWE402 Angle Grinder with Paddle Switch.
+If you need a grinder that can cut through metal as easily as it prepares, check out the Dewalt DWE402 Angle Grinder with Paddle Switch.

 This tool offers a one-touch guard, a multi-position side handle, and a dust ejection system for durability.